July 21, 2022 by Helena Lombard

 One thing is for sure – 80s theme party outfits are the best.
 The fashion of the era was wild, friends.
-Aside from neon shades, bright colours, and Shoulder Pads (with capitals), we were also dealing with Big Hair (also with caps).
+Aside from neon shades, bright colors, and Shoulder Pads (with capitals), we were also dealing with Big Hair (also with caps).
 And Jane Fonda with all the Spandex.
 This is what makes a dress-up 80s theme party so much fun.

 Invite your guests to don an 80s theme party outfit, and double-dare them to go all out.
-You could share a collage or mood board with your invite to get them inspired, or even get a conversation started over WhatsApp so guests can coordinate 80s themed party outfits.
+You could share a collage or mood board with your invite to get them inspired, or even get a conversation started over WhatsApp so guests can coordinate matching 80s themed party outfits.
 Madonna and Sean Penn, anyone?
 Or how about Brooke Shields and Michael Jackson (they were a thing!).

 TOP TIP: Have some grab-and-go dress-up gear ready as well.

 Sometimes people don’t feel like dressing up when they’re headed to a party, but once they get there and see everyone else dressed to the nines, they get keen.
 Help them help themselves!
 Keep an 80s party costume trunk by the dance area so friends can help themselves to glow-in-the-dark sunglasses, face paint, make-up, tutus, and glow sticks.

 Another fun way to up the ante on your 80s themed birthday party is to host a costume contest.
 Ask your friends to come to your bash dressed as their favorite 80s celeb or icon.
 Bonus prize for anyone who shows up with a mullet.

 If we’re completely honest, the 80s didn’t produce the best food.
 Some of it was downright scary.
 But there are some tasty appetizers you can recreate for a tasty yet authentically 80s experience.